FansDB/docs/docs/scenes.md

 ## Duplicates

-1. Scenes that are identical and released on the same account and same approved network should be merged into one and submitted with the earliest known metadata.
+1. Scenes that are identical and released on the same account and same approved network need to be merged into one and submitted with the earliest known metadata.
+Links from those secondary release can be added to the primary scene.
 1. Scenes that are identical and released on a different account, but on the same approved network, should have separate entries.
 1. Scenes that are identical but released on different account and different approved network should have separate entries.